 Trustees manifest a commitment to justice, the equal treatment of individuals, and the acceptance of diversity.
 They are open-minded and willing to admit error and willing to change their positions or beliefs when that is appropriate.

 Trustees are concerned for the well being of others; they are compassionate, kind and serving; they attempt to help those in need and to avoid harming others.

 Trustees demonstrate respect for human dignity, privacy and the right to self-determination of all persons.

 Trustees are responsible citizens who recognize their ethical obligation to lawfulness, participation, social consciousness and public service.
 Trustees have the additional responsibility of encouraging participation of others and a special obligation to respect and honor democratic processes avoiding unnecessary secrecy or concealment of information, thus assuring the citizenry has all the information needed to exercise responsible citizenship.

-Trustees demonstrate the quality of their work in the public sector by being well informed and prepared to exercise public authority property.
+Trustees demonstrate the quality of their work in the public sector by being well informed and prepared to exercise public authority properly.